Sport and activities

 There are also lots of gentle cycle routes in and around the capital or, for a bit of a challenge, head to the nearby Pentland Hills Regional Park for some excellent mountain biking terrain.

-With its annual marathon and running festival, it's no surprise that Edinburgh has a large population of runners.
+With its annual marathon festival, it's no surprise that Edinburgh has a large population of runners.

 The sheer number of parks in the city means you're never far from a safe green space to stretch your legs.